 Sky TV has long been the biggest provider of digital TV in the UK.
-It was the first satellite TV provider to launch services way back in 1989, giving Brits access to hundreds of channels and exclusive content from around the world that they’d never seen before.
+It was the first TV provider to launch satellite TV services way back in 1989, giving Brits access to hundreds of channels and exclusive content from around the world that they’d never seen before.

 If you’re like me and old enough to remember the days before the internet, Sky was the only way to watch those all-important TV shows from across the pond.
 And the introduction of movie channels and music channels changed the way we watched TV in the 90s.

 Since then, TV has evolved significantly, and installing a satellite dish has started to seem quite old-fashioned.
 A lot of the exclusive features that satellite TV offered – pausing and rewinding live TV or watching box sets of your favourite shows – are now ubiquitous to streaming services.

 So it’s no surprise that Sky has finally fully joined the streaming revolution with the introduction of its standalone streaming service, Sky Stream.

 Sky Stream is Sky’s full-service streaming product.
 It allows customers to access all of Sky’s content via a streaming device without the need for a satellite dish or set-top box.
 Sky Stream gives you access to exclusive TV shows, Sky Cinema, Sky Sports, live TV, and box sets to watch whenever you want.